alchemy-bootcamp-two-winter-2018/02-jquery-and-the-dom/README.md

 ## User Stories and Feature Tasks

 - Continue styling the app using SMACSS practices.
-Take a few minutes for code review of your partner's CSS and decide how to incorporate it into your paired lab.
+Take a few minutes for code review of your partner's CSS from yesterday and decide how to incorporate it into your paired lab.
 You can choose one partner's CSS structure, or you can combine them as you see fit.
 Seek to optimize and organize your CSS as much as possible!

 *As a user, I want my site to display my blog articles in a clear, logical way so that I can find the most recent articles first and the blog is easy to read.*